 Equity can be thought of as a state of being equal or fair, and fairness in dealing with people.
 Employment equity has come to have several dimensions.
-First it suggests equal pay for equal work or equal pay for work of equal value.
+Employment equity suggests equal pay for equal work or equal pay for work of equal value.
 The goal of both principles, equity and employment equity, is to establish equality between men and women, or able-bodied and physically-challenged persons, or whites and people of colour.
 Employment equity has also come to imply proportionate hiring of various minority groups.
 The question is to what extent has employment equity legislation been successful in removing labour market discrimination against minority groups.

 Institutional and Racial Barriers to Employment Equity for Hispanics - Jerry Yaffe, Public Policy Research - Hispanic Journal of Behavioral Sciences, Vol. 16, No. 3, (1994) - In Los Angeles County, civil rights and equal employment in the local government workforce have been historically defined as a Black-White issue.
 This parochial definition has served to restrict and minimize Hispanic public employment opportunities.
 One rationale used to account for and justify Hispanic underrepresentation, by both government officials and Black employee leadership, is a myth of a lack of an educated and qualified laborpool from which to meet employment equity goals for Hispanics.